William Williams (murderer): Botched execution and death penalty abolition

 After Williams dropped through the trap door, the rope used to hang him proved to be too long as Ramsey County Sheriff Anton Miesen had miscalculated its length, and Williams's neck stretched as well, causing his feet to make contact with the floor below the gallows.
-Three sheriff's deputies working for Ramsey County took turns hoisting the hanging rope upward so Williams would be suspended in the air, causing him to slowly strangle to death.
+Three deputy sheriffs working for Ramsey County took turns hoisting the hanging rope upward so Williams would be suspended in the air, causing him to slowly strangle to death.
 Williams took over 14 minutes to die.
 After the execution, Williams's attorney called his hanging "a disgrace to civilization," and several newspapers compared hanging as a method of execution to torture methods during the Inquisition.
 Later, three Minnesota newspapers were fined $25 each for violating a gag law prohibiting the publication of any particulars about executions because they reported in detail about how Williams's execution transpired.